syafniyazilfah/syafniyazilfah.github.io/_projects/(9) Illustration and Design.md

 ![](https://i.ibb.co.com/f85kWtJ/Whats-App-Image-2022-11-27-at-12-29-50-ttd.png)

-The result of a digital drawing using the Clip Studio Paint software, where this illustration combines images with photos.
+The result of a digital drawing using the Clip Studio Paint software, where this illustration combines artwork with photos.
 This illustration was created in September 2022.<br><br><br>

 ![](https://i.ibb.co.com/7CbVqHV/Whats-App-Image-2024-09-18-at-09-27-03.jpg)